Tuesday, May 21, 2024

 In stride with the common practice of walking a fine line between pawn and person, I will continue to rely on the conflict and suffering of people to make yet another point.
 One I believe is ultimately, if not immediately, in the service of all.
 Sitting in the agora, let’s assume Israel has killed 50,000 Palestinians since 1948, or ten times this at 500,000 deaths – an obviously false figure, which we might multiple by another ten, with no impact on my reasoning.

 Here is another number, also speculative, but far more realistic.
-It's a benchmark that any historian or activist for the amelioration of global suffering through HEI reform should keep in their pocket, like a penny, prayer, or party hat: The CCP has killed around 100 million people in the past 100 years, the vast majority not in times of war with others, but in disappearing, imprisoning, impoverishing, torturing, addicting, grieving, starving, bleeding, and shooting-in-the-head-on-Tuesday the life out of their own people, though not exclusively.
+It's a benchmark that any historian or activist for the amelioration of global suffering through HEI reform should keep in their pocket, like a penny, prayer, or party hat: The CCP has killed around 100 million people in the past 100 years, the vast majority not in times of war with others, but in disappearing, imprisoning, impoverishing, torturing, addicting, grieving, starving, bleeding, and shooting-in-the-head-on-Tuesdaying the life out of their own people, though not exclusively.
 It continues today, right-fucking-now!
 And this is just the death, forget the overwhelming sea of suffering.
 Also forget the fact that Chinese people and global citizens are increasingly under the threat of authoritarian brutality from CCP courtesans and their new Emperor in old clothes.
-This figure alone represents one million people every year who are actually killed by a government that has never been elected by its victims and which cannot be removed by any official democratic or legal means........as every soul on the planet looks to the Dragon's Chair (龙椅 Long-Yi) and the Caveman on it, surrounded by fleets of golden gilded Teslas and tanks.
+This figure alone represents one million people every year who are actually killed by a government that has never been elected by its victims and which cannot be removed by any official democratic or legal means........as every soul on the planet looks to the Dragon's Chair (龙椅 Long-Yi) and the Caveman on it, surrounded by fleets of golden gilded Model Ys and Type 90s.

 In the end, that great sage of the stage might have it right.
 We seem not to mind too much if some piece of shit is slaughtering innocent men, women and children, so long as no imaginary lines are crossed.
 Historically, how upset do you suppose people were made when some other innocent people were killed in the village upstream, compared to when the rotting corpses were dumped in the river to pollute down stream?
 In the words of Sage Eddie, "Hitler killed people next door, oh, stupid man.”(1:58-2:30 min)